la2050/archive/_projects/2014/the-wellbeing-project-working-together-to-create-a-city-of-wellbeing.md

   Which area(s) of LA does your project benefit?:
     - Santa Monica
-  Does your project impact Los Angeles County?: Yes (benefits a population of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a population of LA County) How will your project impact the LA2050 “Connect” metrics?:
+    - Rates of volunteerism
+    - Adults getting sufficient social & emotional support
+    - Attendance at cultural events
+    - Number of public transit riders
+    - Participation in neighborhood councils
+    - Percentage of Angelenos that volunteer informally (Dream Metric)
+    - Government responsiveness to residents’ needs (Dream Metric)
+    - Attendance at public/open street gatherings (Dream Metric)
   impact_metrics: >-
     Local government is uniquely poised to facilitate partnerships and directly impact LA2050’s Connect metrics, but we need a starting point.
 The first